 Do children (or other human beings for that matter) become angels when they die?
 No. Angels are created beings, in contrast to God the Creator.
 Humans and angels are distinct and separate creatures.
+You will not become an angel when you die because you are not an angel now!
 Some verses to consider are: Psalm 148:2-5; John 1:1-3; and Colossians 1:16.
 Angels are a higher order of creature than humanity, as Hebrews 2:9 states that when Jesus became human he was made “a little lower than the angels.”

 As created beings, angels should not be worshiped or prayed to.
 Prayer and worship should be directed to God alone.
 In Revelation 19:10 and 22:8-9, when the apostle John fell down and worshiped an angel, he was promptly rebuked by the angel and commanded to worship God.
 Neither should we pray to angels.
 Angels can not mediate for us.
 Remember that Jesus is our only mediator (I Timothy 2:5).

 Do angels always appear with wings?
 They do sometimes (Isaiah 6:2; Daniel 9:21; Revelation 14:6).
 However, Hebrews 13:2 encourages us to be hospitable to strangers because people have entertained angels without knowing it.
 Clearly angels do not always appear with wings, because then it would be hard not to realize you were entertaining an angel!

 Sweet.
 Feminine.
 Frilly.